Contributed by Lisa Michaels

 Since remote workers are only reachable by digital means, they might miss important messages when they’re engrossed in a task or dealing with connectivity issues.
 Instead of relying on textual exchanges, there should be multiple forms of communication in place.
 Encourage remote workers to keep their phones charged and close at hand, and to attend regular meetings via video conferencing software.

 Remote employees also need to understand that phone calls, emails, and meetings still have to be part of their work day just as they are in the company offices.
 Without open communication, collaboration and work relationships become difficult.

 Ensure Data and Device Security

 One concern with a telecommuting workforce is digital security.
-Employees using their own devices may inadvertently introduce viruses to your company network.
+Employees using their own devices may inadvertently introduce viruses to the company network.
 Even if you supply the device, they might still be tempted to download files or apps from home that have hidden malware.

 Your IT team should ensure that every device that accesses your network has sufficient levels of protection in place.
 This includes firewalls, anti-virus software, encryption, and other forms of software protection both on each user’s device and your servers.